 Images printed using the carbon method have a lot of tones and never fade.
 They look striking in comparison to photos printed using other methods.

-In short, carbon printing involves special tissues, watercolor paper covered in gelatin, and digital negatives.
+Carbon printing uses special tissues, watercolor paper covered in gelatin, and digital negatives.
 Some photographers print three layers of the same image for high-quality results.
 (The National Portrait Gallery has an excellent YouTube video about the carbon print process.)

 This is all exposed to ultraviolet light, placed in cold and hot water, and then pressed onto paper.
 This is a very expensive and time-consuming process.
 But the gorgeous results are worth it.
 Calvin Grier has an excellent YouTube tutorial to make carbon prints.

-To make a Daguerreotype, you need to coat a copper plate using silver iodide, expose it to light, and fume it with mercury vapor.
+To make a daguerreotype in the 19th century, you had to coat a copper plate using silver iodide.
+Then, you had to expose it to light and fume it with mercury vapor.

 Platinum prints have a great tonal range and seem to last forever.
 They also tend to have a matte surface.

 Some photographers coat sheets of paper with special emulsions.
 Then, they place their negatives on the paper and expose everything to ultraviolet light.
 The results are usually unpredictable and come in a variety of colors.